The Government extends its Film and TV Production Restart Scheme

 Since October 2020, and to give a much-needed boost to the UK’s revered film and television production Industry, the Government unveiled a new £500million Film and TV Production Restart Scheme.
 In March 2021, it was announced the scheme will be extended to the end of December.

-The Film and TV Production Restart Scheme is designed to resume those filming and productions which were halted or delayed due to Covid-19.
+The Film and TV Production Restart Scheme was designed to resume those filming and productions which were halted or delayed due to Covid-19.
 In the UK, the film and television production industry contributes over £12 billion each year to the Economy and supports more than 180,000 jobs.
-During the UK’s lockdown, a lack of insurance to protect against future losses incurred from Covid-19 halted production across the industry.
+During the UK’s first lockdown, a lack of insurance to protect against future losses incurred from Covid-19 halted production across the industry.

 - Commence filming before the end of the calendar year and who have coronavirus-related losses through to the end of June 2021.
 It will be possible to back date any future claims for eligible losses to 28 July 2020.

 - Are made by companies where at least half of the production budget is spent in the UK.